apify/actor-whitepaper/README.md

 Last but no least, our model of actors is similar to the actor model known from the computer science.

+## Basic concepts

-## Input and output
+### Input and output

-TODO: write this text, include examples of input and output objects, possibly also API
+TODO: write this text, include examples of input and output objects, possibly also API.

+Both actor input and output is always a JSON file.
+To support e.g. images on input, we just need some better SDK and UI.

 Same as we show Output in UI, we need to autogenerate the OUTPUT in API e.g. JSON format.
 There would be properties like in the output_schema.json file, with e.g. URL to dataset,